Inside Out 2’s 21 Easter Eggs & Pixar References Explained

 Riley Andersen and her parents in Inside Out

 Early in the movie, Riley can be seen in a Brang! t-shirt, which Inside Out aficionados will recognize as her father’s company.
-It’s a small callback to the first traumatic experience of Riley’s life, her move from Minnesota to San Francisco due to changes to her father’s job.
-As she wears the shirt in casual/sleep settings and it seems a little big, it could very well be the same shirt her dad wore in the first movie.
+It’s a small callback to the first traumatic experience of Riley’s life — her move from Minnesota to San Francisco due to changes to her father’s job.
+As she wears the shirt in casual/sleep settings, and it seems a little big, it could very well be the same shirt her dad wore in the first movie.

 15 A Toy Story Throwback

-Pixar is never shy to toss in references to their other movies, both past and future.
-Early in Inside Out 2, they reference their very first movie in Toy Story.
+Pixar is never shy about tossing in references to their other movies, both past and future.
+Early in Inside Out 2, they reference their very first movie, Toy Story.
 As Riley’s priorities have shifted since the events of Inside Out, her Islands of Personality have changed dramatically.
 Friendship Island has completely overtaken Family Island, and when Sadness claims she can’t even see Family Island, Joy gives her a pair of binoculars to help pick it out.
-The binoculars are actually the walking pair of binoculars Lenny from Toy Story.

 14 4*Town Is Popular As Ever

-A brief Turning Red reference
+A Brief Turning Red Reference

 Riley turns off the light in her room in Inside Out 2

 As a newly minted teenager, it’s only natural that Riley’s wall is covered in band posters as opposed to more childish imagery.
 One of the bands she has a poster of is 4*Town, which is the boy band that acts as the major common interest between Mei and her friends in Pixar’s Turning Red.
-The Toronto-based boy band is depicted as an international sensation in Turning Red, and it appears their influence has reached the West Coast if Riley has a posted of them in her room.
+The Toronto-based boy band is depicted as an international sensation in Turning Red, and it appears their influence has reached the West Coast if Riley has a poster of them in her room.

 13 A Cheeky Onward Reference

-Joy struggles with French
+Joy Struggles With French

 Adèle Exarchopoulos's new Emotion Ennui in Inside Out 2

 One of the new Emotions accompanying Anxiety in Inside Out 2 is Ennui, the French-accented representation of teenage boredom and apathy.
 She can’t even be bothered to get up to use the console, and operates it from her phone.
-As Joy is introduced to her, she attempts to pronounce her name, and one of the incorrect attempts is simply “onward”, which is a reference to Pixar’s 2020 fantasy adventure Onward.
+As Joy is introduced to her, she attempts to pronounce her name, and one of the incorrect attempts is simply “onward,” which is a reference to Pixar’s 2020 fantasy adventure Onward.

-12 A Pre-school TV Parody
+12 A Preschool TV Parody

 Close

-While trapped in the back of Riley’s mind after Anxiety suppresses them, the original emotions encounter a collection of similarly-trapped entities from Riley’s past.
-One is the two-dimensional character Bloofy, from a pre-school show from Riley’s youth.
-Bloofy breaks the fourth wall, much like real preschool shows like Dora the Explorer and Blue’s Clues, and is accompanied by a sentient fanny pack named Pouchy, who provides materials and solutions to problems like Dora’s Backpack or Mickey Mouse Clubhouse’s Toodles.
-Bloofy is an obvious reference to all of those shows, and his name and appearance are also reminiscent of Disney’s Goofy.
+While trapped in the back of Riley’s mind after Anxiety suppresses them, the original Emotions encounter a collection of similarly-trapped entities from Riley’s past.
+One is the two-dimensional character Bloofy, from a preschool show from Riley’s youth.
+Bloofy breaks the fourth wall, much like real preschool shows such as Dora the Explorer and Blue’s Clues, and is accompanied by a sentient fanny pack named Pouchy, who provides materials and solutions to problems like Dora’s Backpack or Mickey Mouse Clubhouse’s Toodles.

 11 A Popular Video Game Crossover

-A Final Fantasy reference
+A Final Fantasy Reference

 Disgust and Lance Slashblade, one of Riley's crushes from Inside Out 2